kubernetes/community/contributors/design-proposals/flexvolume-deployment.md

 `Probe()` scans the driver directory only when the goroutine sets a flag.
 If the flag is set, return true (indicating that new plugins are available) and the list of plugins.
 Otherwise, return false and nil.
 After the scan, the watch is refreshed to include the new list of subdirectories.
 The goroutine should only record a signal if there has been a 1-second delay since the last signal (see [Security Considerations](#security-considerations)).
 Because inotify (used by fsnotify) can only be used to watch an existing directory, the goroutine needs to maintain the invariant that the driver directory always exists.

 Iterating through the list of plugins inside `InitPlugins()` from `volume/plugins.go`, if the plugin is an instance of `PluginProber`, only call its `Init()` and nothing else.
 Add an additional field, `flexVolumePluginList`, in `VolumePluginMgr` as a cache.
 For every iteration of the plugin list, call `Probe()` and update `flexVolumePluginList` if true is returned, and iterate through the new plugin list.
 If the return value is false, iterate through the existing `flexVolumePluginList`.
+If `Probe()` fails, use the cached plugin instead.
+However, if the plugin fails to initialize, log the error but do not use the cached version.
+The user needs to be aware that their driver implementation has a problem initializing, so the system should not silently use an older version.

 Because Flexvolume has two separate plugin instantiations (attachable and non-attachable), it's worth considering the case when a driver that implements attach/detach is replaced with a driver that does not, or vice versa.
 This does not cause an issue because plugins are recreated every time the driver directory is changed.

-There is a possibility that a probe occurs at the same time the DaemonSet updates the driver, so the prober's view of drivers is inconsistent.
-However, this is very rare and when it does occur, the next `Probe()`call, which occurs shortly after, will be consistent.
+There is a possibility that a Flexvolume command execution occurs at the same time as the DaemonSet updates the driver, which leads to a bad execution.
+This cannot be solved within the Kubernetes system without an overhaul.
+Instead, this is discussed in [Atomic Driver Installation](#atomic-driver-installation) as part of the deployment mechanism.
+As part of the solution, the Prober will ignore all files that begins with "." in the driver directory.

 ## **Alternative Designs**